Netball: England beat Australia to seal historic first series win

 Anna Mayes's side made history by winning the second Test against the much-fancied visitors.

-in the first Test - which was only the third time England had beaten Australia.
+It followed Sunday's 58-53 victory in the first Test - which was only the third time England had beaten Australia.

 Victory at Wembley gave the hosts a 2-0 lead in the three-match series.